tkoppop/tkoppop/README.md

   My name is Lucas Wung and I am currently working as an IT Technician @GlotmanSimpsonConsultingEngineers.
 I'm usually pretty busy but I always have time for some projects :D

-💼 What I'm up to.
+💼 What I'm up to:
-    - As of May, 2021 i'm working @GlotmanSimpsonConsultingEngineers as an IT Technician helping engineers and architects on their new Oakridge Project
+    - As of May, 2021 I'm working @GlotmanSimpsonConsultingEngineers as an IT Technician helping engineers and architects on their new Oakridge Project

 ✍ I’m currently working on a Chatbot that learns the more its interacted with.
-Writted in Java.
+(Java)

-🧠 I’m currently learning how to use Django in Python for experience in backend.
+🧠 I’m currently learning how to use Django in Python for experience in backend development.

 🤝 I’m currently collaborating with @limitedgit and @guanmatt on number handwriting detection Ai in React (hwwebsite).